Lo-Agency-Internship/hutan-nodejs-webserver/README.md

 What is Your Name:
 ```
 ## NOTE
-If You Need Permition to Run This Script,Switch User To **root** User And Follow Like This:
+If You Need Permition to Run This Script,Switch To **root** User And Follow Like This:
 ```bash
 chmod +x make.sh
 ```